 Pain management.
 Your doctor may prescribe medication if you are in pain because of the wound disruption, dressing changes, or infection.
 They may tell you to use a different kind of dressing or explain how to care for the wound in a way that causes less pain.

 Antibiotics.
 If you have an infection or are at high risk of infection because of the open wound, your doctor may prescribe antibiotics.
-This is a kind of medicine that stops or slows the growth of the germs that cause infection.
+This is a kind of medicine that stops or slows the growth of the bacteria that causes infection.

 Management of risk factors.
 Your doctor will work with you to improve any risk factors that helped cause the wound separation.
 For instance, if you have diabetes, they will help you get your blood sugar levels under control.
 If the wound breakdown was caused by blood or pus collecting under the sutured area, the doctor can put in a small plastic tube to drain the fluid.